Generating faster algorithms for d-Path Vertex Cover

+During all our operations we aim to maintain an exhaustive set of subgraph branching rules.

-The following observation identifies our starting list of graphs.
+The following observation identifies our starting set of graphs.

 \begin{observation} Let $\mathcal{F}$ be the {\bumpset} set of some {\FSVD} problem.
 Let $f = \max_{H \in \mathcal{F}}{|V(H)|}$.
-Let $F = \{F_1, F_2, \ldots, F_r\}$ be the set of all connected \bumpy{} graphs with $f$ vertices.
+Let $L = \{F_1, F_2, \ldots, F_r\}$ be the set of all connected \bumpy{} graphs with $f$ vertices.
 Let $\tau$ be a brancher.
-Then the ordered list of subgraph branching rules $\Llist = \tau(F)$ is exhaustive. \end{observation} \iflong \begin{proof} Let $G$ be a connected \bumpy{} graph which has at least $\Psi(\Llist)=f$ vertices.
+Then the set of subgraph branching rules $\Llist = \tau(L)$ is exhaustive. \end{observation} \begin{proof} Let $G$ be a connected \bumpy{} graph which has at least $\Psi(\Llist)=f$ vertices.
 As $G$ is \bumpy{}, connected and has at least $f$ vertices, there exists an induced subgraph $G'$ of $G$ such that $G'$ is \bumpy{}, connected and has \emph{exactly} $f$ vertices.
-Since the set $F$ contains all connected \bumpy{} graphs with $f$ vertices, one of them, $F_i$, is isomorphic to $G'$.
-As $\Llist$ was constructed from the set $F$, the rule $\tau(F_i) = \tau(F_i, \emptyset)$ from $\Llist$ applies to $G$.
-Because all the rules in $\Llist$ are by definition correct, we have that the list $\Llist$ is exhaustive. \end{proof} \fi
+Since the set $L$ contains all connected \bumpy{} graphs with $f$ vertices, one of them, $F_i$, is isomorphic to $G'$.
+As $\Llist$ was constructed from the set $L$, the rule $\tau(F_i) = \tau(F_i, \emptyset)$ from $\Llist$ applies to $G$.
+Because all the rules in $\Llist$ are correct by definition, we have that the set $\Llist$ is exhaustive.